filecoin-project/specs/content/systems/filecoin_vm/sysactors/_index.md

 -  `StoragePowerActor`: responsible for keeping track of the storage power allocated at each storage miner [[Storage Power Actor](https://github.com/filecoin-project/specs-actors/blob/master/actors/builtin/power/power_actor.go)]
 - `VerifiedRegistryActor`: responsible for managing verified clients [[Verifreg Actor Repo](https://github.com/filecoin-project/specs-actors/blob/master/actors/builtin/verifreg/verified_registry_actor.go)]
 - `SystemActor`: general system actor [[System Actor Repo](https://github.com/filecoin-project/specs-actors/blob/master/actors/builtin/system/system_actor.go)]

+## CronActor

+Built in to the genesis state, the `CronActor`'s dispatch table invokes the `StoragePowerActor` and `StorageMarketActor` for them to maintain internal state and process deferred events.
+It could in principle invoke other actors after a network upgrade.

+{{<embed src="/externals/specs-actors/actors/builtin/cron/cron_actor.go"  lang="go">}}

+## InitActor

+The `InitActor` has the power to create new actors, e.g., those that enter the system.
+It maintains a table resolving a public key and temporary actor addresses to their canonical ID-addresses.
+Invalid CIDs should not get committed to the state tree.

+Note that the canonical ID address does not persist in case of chain re-organization.
+The actor address or public key survives chain re-organization.

+{{<embed src="/externals/specs-actors/actors/builtin/init/init_actor.go" lang="go">}}

+## RewardActor

+The `RewardActor` is where unminted Filecoin tokens are kept.
+The actor distributes rewards directly to miner actors, where they are locked for vesting.
+The reward value used for the current epoch is updated at the end of an epoch through a cron tick.

+{{<embed src="/externals/specs-actors/actors/builtin/reward/reward_actor.go"  lang="go">}}

+## AccountActor

+The `AccountActor` is responsible for user accounts.
+Account actors are not created by the `InitActor`, but their constructor is called by the system.
+Account actors are created by sending a message to a public-key style address.
+The address must be `BLS` or `SECP`, or otherwise there should be an exit error.
+The account actor is updating the state tree with the new actor address.

+{{<embed src="/externals/specs-actors/actors/builtin/account/account_actor.go" lang="go" >}}